JuliaPluto/featured/README.md

 All notebook files in this repository will be rendered by PlutoSliderServer, but they will only show up in Pluto's main menu if they belong to a collection.

+### License
-**Important:** If you are not using the `Unlicense` license, then also write a clear paragraph stating the license in the notebook itself!
+All current Pluto sample notebooks have had the `Unlicense` license, which means that people can copy code snippets from sample notebooks and use them freely.
+If you also want to use the `Unlicense`, great!
+If not, then also write a clear paragraph stating the license in the notebook itself.

 ## More instructions